iqbal-lab-org/paper_pfalciparum_DBs/README.md

   - pf6 metadata/vcfs (under pfcommunityproject/Pf6)
   - pvivax vcfs (under pvgv)

+## Reference genomes

+For *P. falciparum*, I have used the 2018-11 version for variant calling and graph building (ftp://ftp.sanger.ac.uk/pub/project/pathogens/gff3/2018-11/). pf6 used the 2016-07 version in their release VCFs (see pf6 paper).
+However, I checked the following:

+* The two genomes have exactly the same chromosome sizes
+* The two annotation files (GFF) have exactly the same coordinates for pf6_26_genes

+On that basis it is fine to use 2018-11 version for evaluation purposes (see eval_varcalls workflow)

 ## pf6

 Some samples are duplicates with low coverage, estimated to be non-clonal (via Fws), 'continent mismatches'